Local Information for Global Network Estimation in Latent Space Models: Theoretical results

 \end{remark}

-For the rest of this section, we use a specific network model as an illustrative example to provide deeper insight into the assumptions required for Theorem~\ref{thm:nc_exact} and the resulting convergence rates.
-To this end, we consider the degree-corrected stochastic block model (DC-SBM) \citep{holland1983stochastic,karrer2011stochastic}, which can be regarded as a submodel of the inner-product model.
+For the rest of this section, we use a specific network model as an illustrative example to provide deeper insight into the assumptions required for Theorem~\ref{thm:nc_exact} and the convergence rates.
+To this end, we consider the stochastic block model (SBM) \citep{holland1983stochastic}, which can be regarded as a submodel of the inner-product model.

-Under the DC-SBM, $n$ nodes are allocated to $K$ blocks or communities, and the probability of an edge between two nodes is associated with their community memberships.
+Under the SBM, $n$ nodes are allocated to $K$ blocks or communities, and the probability of an edge between two nodes is associated with their community memberships.
 For illustration, let $K$ be fixed. $n_j$ represents the size of block $j$; $\cA_j$ represents the set of nodes in block $j$ for $j \in[K]$; the proportion of members in block $j$ is denoted by $r_j = n_j/n$.
-The DC-SBM can be reparameterized into model~\eqref{eq:J0_form} as follows.
+The SBM can be reparameterized into model~\eqref{eq:J0_form} as follows.